Hero Image

-History of Section & Observatory Construction Print
+The History of the Astronomy Section & Observatory Construction

 Astronomical Report

-The Astronomical Section was formed at the 1972 Annual general meeting of La Société.
+The Astronomical Section was formed at the 1972 Annual General Meeting of La Société.
 For some time before then it had been apparent that there would be sufficient support for the formation of a Guernsey amateur astronomical group, a preliminary meeting of potential members had already been held.
 The Secretary is grateful to the former President of La Société, Jurat J. Le Pelley, and to the Hon.
 Secretary, Mr R.W.J.
 Payne, for their encouragement in this venture, and for their suggestion that the astronomical group should become a Section of La Société.

 During its first year the Section has gained eleven members, about seven of whom were not already members of La Société.
 Invitations to attend our meetings have until now been made quite general, with the result that numbers attending have ranged from fifteen to over twenty.
 We have been pleased to welcome all our regular participants, amongst whom are several members of the Elizabeth College Astronomical Society.